remix-run/remix/docs/route/meta.md

 This can get quite tricky when you're new.

-Consider a route like `/projects/123`, there are likely three matching routes: `root.tsx`, `projects.tsx`, and `projects/$id.tsx`.
+Consider a route like `/projects/123`, there are likely three matching routes: `app/root.tsx`, `app/routes/projects.tsx`, and `app/routes/projects.$id.tsx`.
 All three may export meta descriptors.

 ```tsx bad filename=app/root.tsx
 export const meta: MetaFunction = () => {